Wedrew/TextAnalyser/README.md

 all the continuous points and by using this we effectively determine the location of each and every word.
 We have to filter out some contours that aren't large or small enough to be considered words.
-And finally we have our segmented paper :) There are some flaws with this technique as it causes any below the line character to be interpreted as a letter however I believe this can be fixed with some heuristic.
+And finally we have our segmented pape.
+There are some flaws with this technique as it causes any below the line character to be interpreted as a letter however I believe this can be fixed with some heuristic.